scavenrage/Daikin-VAM-P1P2-SlaveController/README.md

 ## Known limitations

-- Prototype stage: bench-validated, not yet running long-term in the final wall-mounted installation
+- Deployed and running behind the wall panel, but still a short track record — not yet validated over months/seasons of operation
 - `ESP_ZB_PRIMARY_CHANNEL_MASK` is hard-coded and must be edited per network before flashing
 - No bridging to MQTT directly — this targets Zigbee (ZHA/Zigbee2MQTT)